Masures associated with split Kac-Moody groups over valued fields: Study of the masure associated with a split Kac--Moody group over a valued field

-\item We prove that $\I$ satisfies (wMA3) and (MA3): (wMA3) is obtained by translating the (vectorial) Bruhat and the Birkhoff decompositions of $G$ in terms of masures and (MA3) is obtained by using Levi decompositions and the affine Bruhat decomposition in certain reductive groups.
+\item We prove that $\I$ satisfies \ref{a_wma3} and~\ref{a_ma3}: \ref{a_wma3} is obtained by translating the (vectorial) Bruhat and the Birkhoff decompositions of $G$ in terms of masures and~\ref{a_ma3} is obtained by using Levi decompositions and the affine Bruhat decomposition in certain reductive groups.